-If you have a child who is sent home due to being in a school/early years childcare bubble where someone in the bubble has tested positive your child will need to stay at home and self-isolate for 14 days.
+If you have a child who is sent home due to being in a school/early years childcare bubble where someone in the bubble has tested positive your child will need to stay at home and isolate in line with NHS guidelines .
 Your child’s school/early years setting is likely to give you advice on this point but this is because it can take several days following contact with an infected person before an individual develops symptoms or the virus can be detected.
 Your child should stay at home, including exercising within the home or garden (if you have one).

 You should only book a test for your child if he/she also develops symptoms of coronavirus.
 There is no requirement or need to book a test if your child is self-isolating and does not have symptoms.

 If my child is self-isolating as a result of being in a school/early years childcare bubble, do I and the rest of my household need to self-isolate?

 If your child does not have symptoms, other people living in the household do not need to self-isolate but should continue to follow the general guidance.

 If, however, your child does go on to develop symptoms, you should book a test for them as soon as possible.
 All of your household members will need to begin self-isolating at home as soon as the symptoms appear and should continue to self-isolate until the test results are received.

 Government advice does recognise how difficult it may be to follow social distancing advice when living with children but you should follow the social distancing guidance to the best of your ability.
 Similarly, if any household members have significant conditions such as learning disabilities, autism or serious mental illness, please follow social distancing guidance to the best of your ability, while keeping yourself and those close to you safe and well, ideally in line with any existing care plans.